STAMP-project/stamp-ide/README_DSpot.md

 ### Select the test classes to amplify

-Push the "Select tests" button in page two, a dialog will be opened, select the test classes to use (multiple selection is allowed), you can also write the full names of the tests to use directly in the text box of the same row, separated by : in Mac or Linux and by ; in Windows.
+Push the "Select tests" button in page two, a dialog will be opened, select the test classes to use (multiple selection is allowed), the text is only read so you have to select the tests in the dialog.

 <center>![tests selection](images/tests.png)</center>